 Edge Hold: There are varying levels of magnetraction out there these days and this is more on the aggressive side of the MTX world.
-It’s got exceptional grip and could be an excellent ride for those that encounter harder to icy conditions a lot.
+It has exceptional grip and could be an excellent ride for those that encounter harder to icy conditions a lot.
 It’s not as grippy in soft snow that the old MTX but it still grabs more than the .5 MTX side cuts you see on other boards.

 Flex: Feels medium stiff at first but like all Lib Tech boards it softens up the more you ride it.
 After about 20 days it will break in and be more like a medium flexing board.
 Even from day one it’s pretty easy to butter, press and play around on the mountain.

-Switch: So in our video we weren’t that accurate in describing the shape of the board.
+Switch: So in our video, we weren’t that accurate in describing the shape of the board.
 I believe the Lib Tech TRS XC2 BTX is a true twin when it comes to contact with the snow but the nose turns up a little higher than the tail.
-So to me it feels exactly the same regular or switch but to Peter it felt different.
+So to me, it feels exactly the same regular or switch but to Peter, it felt different.
 The higher/longer nose might of gotten into his head or he might of been off that day but it’s something worth mentioning.

 Jibbing: Not the best jib board but you can play around in the jib park if you don’t hit super technical jibs.
 I’d rather be on other boards like the Box Scratcher.

 Pipe: This is a great pipe board for riders of all levels.
 Now an aggressive expert or semi pro and up might prefer something more aggressive like the Hot Knife but most riders will absolutely love this in the pipe.
-It’s got amazing grip on the walls and drives from wall to wall very well.
+It’s got an amazing grip on the walls and drives from wall to wall very well.
 It also has a pretty forgiving quality that boosts confidence with riders of all levels.